 Women’s D will race with Men’s E/Junior Whites

 Exceptions be made upon application to the race director and in consultation with the commissaire.
 E.g. Pro women wishing to race in men’s A.

 Women’s grades will be awarded their own prize money once prize money policy is confirmed.

 Junior Whites (JW)

 White is the colour of the Young Rider Classification jersey at Le Tour de France and numerous other events around the world.
-CCC is continuing the JW category for the 2019/2020 season.
-The category is for all U13 riders who have been promoted from the Junior HC Handicap category, and some U15/U17 riders who have been allocated to the grade by the grader.
-Only rarely, and in very exceptional circumstances, including both very highly developed fitness and bunch riding skill level, will U13 riders be permitted to race in higher grades.
-Juniors in this category must adhere to CA Junior Cycling regulations for their age category, including using appropriate restricted gearing and no carbon wheels.
+CCC has developed the JW category since the 2017/2018 season.
+The category is for all U13 riders who have been promoted from the Junior HC category, and some U15/U17 riders who have been allocated to the grade by the grader.
+Only rarely, and in very exceptional circumstances, including both very highly developed fitness and bunch riding skill level, will U13 riders be permitted to race in the higher adult grades.

 Teams / Squads